viylogren-ui/sys-51/README.md

 # first_repo
-This is my first repository
+This is my first repository.
+My name is Vitaliy.
+I'm stadying at the netology-school.
+It's very interesting to learn something new.
+Thank you, netology, for new knowledge.